abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 **Question:** Besides having two main actions, what is the defining factor that makes this and any other group non-abelian?

+Groups that represent the set of rotations and reflections of any 2D shape are called *dihedral groups*

 <!--
 TODO: FSM as monoids
 https://faculty.uml.edu/klevasseur/ads/s-monoid-of-fsm.html